 Dorado – The Dolphinfish

 Dorado is one of the constellations created by Dutch explorers in the 16th century.
 It represents the dolphinfish.

 Draco constellation represents the dragon Ladon, the mythical creature with a hundred heads that guarded the gardens of the Hesperides in Greek mythology.
-Heracles killed the dragon with his poisoned arrows as part of his Twelve Laborus.
+Heracles defeated the dragon with his poisoned arrows as part of his Twelve Labours.
 In Roman legend, Draco is associated with one of the Giant Titans who warred with Zeus and other Olympian gods for a decade.
-The Titan was killed by Minerva in battle and thrown into the sky, where it froze around the North Pole.
+The Titan met his end at the hands of Minerva in battle and was thrown into the sky, where it froze around the North Pole.